 Package Structure

 Let’s create a component package around the ATtiny3227 as an example.
-That is the default symbol in @typecad/add-package script.
-After running the script just hitting enter for defaults, you’ll see this output:
+That is the default symbol in the typecad add package command.
+After running the command just hitting enter for defaults, you’ll see this output:

 And more importantly, it created, a folder in ./src/ called typecad_package which will be the package we just created.